2020/21 Part-time Postgraduate course

 This module considers the financial characteristics of investment and examines real estate from the point of view as a single asset or held within a portfolio of assets.
 It identifies the processes, procedures and regulatory framework necessary to value commercial real estate investments and cash flow appraisals.

 This module introduces students to a range of property market data in relation to contemporaneous issues facing property professionals.
 Students are exposed to the key issues facing property development and provision and are challenged with developing real-life appraisals.
 The module provides students with the core concepts required to understand the wide spectrum of real estate.
 This will enable the student to think through the problem and to propose possible strategies to tackle the issues.

 This module introduces students to the challenges of valuing property for investment and development purposes.
 It provides students with a comprehensive overview of key valuation theory, practice and techniques both traditional and contemporary.
-It focuses specifically on the critical understanding of the different valuation techniques and their applications.
-The module will also develop student understanding of the regulatory market within which real estate valuations and appraisals are conducted.
+It focuses specifically on the critical understanding of the different valuation techniques and their applications to statutory and non statutory valuation instructions.
+The module will also develop student understanding of the dynamics of the market and the legal environment within which real estate valuations and appraisals are conducted.